Duration: 9:00 am until 5:30 pm; daily; year-round

 -Bring a camera!
 The views of Portland, Oregon City, Multnomah Falls & Gorge Waterfalls are spectacular.

--You will experience the best Portland sites including the International Rose Garden, Pioneer Courthouse Square, NW 23rd (the best shopping area in Portland), the Pearl District, the South Park Blocks, the PSU Farmers Market (on Saturday AM tour only), and N. Mississippi (on all other AM tours & all PM tours).
+-You will experience the best Portland sites including the International Rose Garden, Pioneer Courthouse Square, NW 23rd (the best shopping area in Portland), the Pearl District, the South Park Blocks, the PSU Farmers Market (on Saturday AM tour only), and N. Mississippi (on AM tour Monday-Friday & Sunday, all PM tours).

 -Explore the Columbia River Gorge!
 Site we may visit include: Portland Women’s Forum, Vista House, Latourell Falls, Bridal Veil Falls, Multnomah Falls and more.